 Just imagine.
 The personal cost of not replacing lost teeth can add up.
 Is living with missing teeth worth this?

-With your teeth out of alignment and crooked, it makes harder to clean and floss them.
+With your teeth out of alignment and crooked, it makes it harder to clean and floss them.
 This means you will never get them clean with food stuck in places you cannot reach.
-Plaque will form on the teeth from bacteria and harden into tartar.
+The plaque will form on the teeth from bacteria and harden into tartar.
 When this happens, it becomes gingivitis, which is a mild form of gum disease.
 If you leave this untreated it can turn into periodontitis, which can become a serious health issue.
 Gum disease will cause more tooth loss.
 It is linked to other health conditions such as diabetes, heart disease, and other chronic conditions.

 When teeth shift out of alignment it can cause temporomandibular joint and muscle disorder known as TMJ.
 The TM joints are on either side of your head and, along with the muscles and ligaments, they help you speak, eat, yawn, and smile.